 Everyone is welcome at White/Red Flag.
 Men, women, children, drunk or sober are allowed to come in, out of the life-threatening elements, to spend the night in a safe place.
 Each guest is assigned a mat, a blanket, and provided a cup for water.
 This program is a matter of life and death — a matter of compassion and dignity.
 While all are welcome, standard shelter rules for behavior still apply and disruptive guests may be asked to leave.
 No outside food or drink is allowed in the shelter.
-Restroom services (but no showers or laundry) are available.
+Restroom services (but no showers, laundry, clothing, or hygiene supply) are available.

 How has COVID-19 affected White Flag?

-The pandemic has really affected White Flag because of the needed social distancing precautions and the limited space we have in our Day Shelter.
-Over the past four years, the average daily use of White Flag has increased 33% to 34 people a night and the peak numbers have increased as well.
-At those peak times (65 people), our space is at capacity.
-With social distancing precautions in place, we would not be able to shelter more than 30 people in White Flag which is below last year’s estimated nightly average.
-For 2020 – 2021, we will rally the community, inspire and acquire more program partners, a larger location, greater funding, more supplies, and increased staff coverage.
+The pandemic is still affecting White Flag because of the needed social distancing precautions and the limited space we have in our Day Shelter.
+Over the past 4-5 years, the average daily use of White Flag has increased 33% to 38 people a night and the peak numbers have increased as well.
+At those peak times (60 people), our space is at capacity.
+With 2021 social distancing precautions in place, we are able to shelter 45 people in White Flag.

 This program is made possible every year by the generous support of the Pigeon Township Trustee’s Office.